About Us

 Maria Jonsson is a working fiber artist and teacher.
 Maria has been a member or affiliated with EVFAC since they opened their doors in 1995, and have taken many wonderful classes there and have participated in various group shows and other fiber related activities, as well as renting looms and weaving at the center.

-Roy Kady | Director
+Roy Kady | Board Member

 Roy Kady is a Diné shepherd, weaver, spinner, and dyer residing in the community of Goats Spring near Teec Nos Pos Arizona.